Planning a Bali trip and not sure where to start? I’ve got you covered.

 Luxury boat tours with snorkelling, coral planting and ocean views.

-One thing you simply can’t miss when in Bali is a trip to Nusa Penida.
+One thing you simply can’t miss when you’re in Bali is a trip to Nusa Penida.
 And one of the best ways to see it all (easily and comfortably) is with a one-day boat tour with Bluuu.
 This is Bali’s trusted (and most luxurious) boat operator on the island, and it really shows.

 I recently joined their Premium Shared Tour to Nusa Penida, and I’d happily do it again tomorrow.
 The day was perfectly paced, from snorkelling with Manta Rays in the morning, to lunch with ocean views, and a prosecco toast at sunset to finish.
-The English-speaking crew are truly one of the most genuine and caring hospitality teams we’ve experienced.
+The English-speaking crew are truly one of the most genuine and caring hospitality teams I’ve experienced.

-But what makes Bluuu really special, is their heart for the ocean.
+But what makes Bluuu really special is their heart for the ocean.
 They’ve built their own coral garden off the north coast of Nusa Penida, and I got to see it for myself.
 I even planted a few coral fragments, which turned a great day out into something truly meaningful.

-Local tip: You’ll depart from Serangan Harbour, which is approximately a 40-minute drive from Bali’s international airport.
+Good to know: You’ll depart from Serangan Harbour, which is approximately a 40-minute drive from Bali’s international airport.

 Email: info@bluuu.tours